 Aquarium lighting is both a design feature and a practical necessity.
 The soft inner illumination of a lighted aquarium makes it a beautiful element of room decor.
 And both the fish and the live plants in your aquarium require light to thrive.
 But determining how much light the fish and plants need, and controlling that amount, can be tricky.

 How Much Light Is Needed?

 In general, most aquariums require 8 to 12 hours of light each day (10 hours is a good starting point), at least some will need to be provided by supplemental aquarium lights.
-But this is a large range, and determining just how long your aquarium lights need to be turned on each day depends on a number of factors:
+But this is a large range, and determining just how long your aquarium lights need to be turned on each day depends on several factors:

 A primary reason for using supplemental aquarium lighting is to provide the light necessary for living aquatic plants to perform their necessary photosynthesis.
 Just like land-based plants, aquatic plants use light to synthesize food from carbon dioxide and water, and they obtain this light both from ambient room light and from supplemental aquarium lighting.

 If there are live plants in the aquarium, the supplemental lighting period will probably need to be maximized.
 Plants require as much as 12 hours of light per day, but the precise length of time will depend on the aquarium setup and species of plants.
 If, on the other hand, your tank has no living aquatic plants, your lighting needs will be less—only what is necessary for the fish.

 It is usually recommended that the aquatic plants in your aquarium be matched to the type of fish you are keeping: tropical plants for tropical fish aquariums; temperate cold-water plants for aquariums with cold-water species.
 Light levels should also be chosen to match the natural environment of the plants.